Experience Replay Using Transition Sequences: Introduction

 \section{Introduction}

 Real-world artificial agents ideally need to be able to learn as much as possible from their interactions with the environment.
-This is especially true for mobile robots operating within the reinforcement learning (RL) framework, where the cost of acquiring information from the environment through exploration generally exceeds the computational cost of learning~\cite{wang2016sample,adam2012experience,schaul2015prioritized,2017arXiv170506342K}.
+This is especially true for mobile robots operating within the reinforcement learning (RL) framework, where the cost of acquiring information from the environment through exploration generally exceeds the computational cost of learning ~\citep{wang2016sample,adam2012experience,schaul2015prioritized}.

-Experience replay \cite{lin1992self} is a technique that reuses information gathered from past experiences to improve the efficiency of learning.
-In order to replay stored experiences using this approach, an off-policy \cite{sutton2011reinforcement,geist2014off} setting is a prerequisite.
-In off-policy learning, the policy that dictates the agent's current actions is referred to as the behavior policy.
-Other policies---possibly corresponding to other tasks---that the agent aims to learn using actions arising from the behavior policy are referred to as target policies.
+Experience replay \citep{lin1992self} is a technique that reuses information gathered from past experiences to improve the efficiency of learning.
+In order to replay stored experiences using this approach, an off-policy \citep{sutton2011reinforcement,geist2014off} setting is a prerequisite.
+In off-policy learning, the policy that dictates the agent's control actions is referred to as the behavior policy.
+Other policies corresponding to the value/action-value functions of different tasks that the agent aims to learn are referred to as target policies.
 Off-policy algorithms utilize the agent's behavior policy to interact with the environment, while simultaneously updating the value functions associated with the target policies.
-These algorithms can hence be used to parallelize learning, and, thus gather as much knowledge as possible using real experiences \cite{sutton2011horde,white2012scaling,modayil2014multi}.
-However, when the behavior and target policies differ considerably from each other, the actions executed by the behavior policy may only seldom correspond to those of the target policy.
+These algorithms can hence be used to parallelize learning, and, thus gather as much knowledge as possible using real experiences \citep{sutton2011horde,white2012scaling,modayil2014multi}.
+However, when the behavior and target policies differ considerably from each other, the actions executed by the behavior policy may only seldom correspond to those recommended by the target policy.
 This could lead to poor estimates of the corresponding value function.
-In such cases, and generally, in environments where desirable experiences are rare occurrences, experience replay could be employed to improve the estimates by storing and replaying transitions (state, actions and rewards) from time to time.
+Such cases could arise in multi-task scenarios where multiple tasks are learned in an off-policy manner.
+Also, in general, in environments where desirable experiences are rare occurrences, experience replay could be employed to improve the estimates by storing and replaying transitions (state, actions and rewards) from time to time.